Cleaning & Organizing

 Clear wax from candlesticks

 The long red tapers you used at last night’s candlelit dinner were a beautiful sight until you saw the candle wax drippings left in the candleholders.
-Next time apply petroleum jelly to the insides of the holders before you put the candles in.
+Luckily, fixing this issue is one of many Vaseline uses.
+Next time, apply petroleum jelly to the insides of the holders before you put the candles in.
 The wax will pop out for easy cleaning.

 You set the table at that lovely dinner party with your favorite cloth napkins, but your girlfriends left their mark all over them.
 Now dotted with lipstick stains, those napkins may be headed for the trash.
 But try this first.
 Before you wash them, blot petroleum jelly on the stain.
 Launder as usual and hopefully you will kiss the stains good-bye.

 Did you discover bubble gum stuck under the dining room table or behind the headboard of Junior’s bed?
 Thanks to these genius Vaseline uses, you can trouble yourself about it no further.
 Squeeze some petroleum jelly on the offending wad, rub it in until the gum starts to disintegrate, then remove.
 Don’t miss these genius cleaning hacks that professional house cleaners use.

 Your most recent party left lots of watermark rings on your wood furniture.
 To make them disappear, apply petroleum jelly and let it sit overnight.
 In the morning, wipe the watermark away with the jelly.

 Shine patent-leather goods